sertav/brofist/wp-content/plugins/disable-gutenberg/readme.txt

 Just activate and done!
 The default plugin settings are configured to hide all traces of the Gutenberg Block Editor, and fully restore the original Classic Editor.
 Further options for customizing when/where Gutenberg is enabled are available in the plugin settings.

+> NEW!
+Disable Block Widgets and restore Classic Widgets :)

 **Options**